obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 > - `priority` grouping option was introduced in Tasks 1.11.0.

 > [!Note]
-> `group by function` is not yet able to refer task priorities.
+> `group by function` is not yet able to refer to task priorities.

 ### Urgency